mpark4656/CodeComp/README.md

 Perhaps most significantly, these existing tools cannot distinguish between code written by students and code provided to all students by the instructor or copied from a textbook or lecture notes.

 This project seeks to develop a code comparison tool that can determine when a pair of programs share distinctive phrases of a length unlikely to occur by simple chance.

+## Usage
+### java -jar CodeComp.jar [Options] [assignmentDirectory] [outputSpreadsheet]" );

+* The [assignmentDirectory] is a path to the root directory of the assignment containing a number of submission directories.

+* The [outputSpreadsheet] is a path to where the output (an Excel spreadsheet) should be stored.

+## Options
+### -template templateSpreadSheet
+* Replaces the default spreadsheet template with one specified by the user.
+### -raw sheetname
+* Replaces the sheet name used to identify where to place the raw scores (default is "RawScores").

+## Additional Command
+java -jar CodeComp.jar -help"
+* Prints a summary of the command line parameters.